ozielalves/OZIEL-ALVES-LP2-2018-2-T03/README.md

 ## TODO

-- [x] calculations to define the candidates elected in the elections of the referent year.
+- [x] Calculations to define the candidates elected in the elections of the referent year.

 ## Authorship